Theory of Literature: Legacy

 At the time of publication Wellek and Warren considered Theory of Literature unparalleled in English-language publications, an attempt to unite literary theory, criticism, history, and scholarship.
 Although they noted a similarity to existing German and Russian works, the authors considered those earlier works "eclectic" and "doctrinaire", respectively.
 Ballard writes that Theory of Literature was published during a time of increasing focus on the art of literature, rather than its underlying philosophy.

-In an academic biography of Wellek, Michael Holquist of the University of Columbia writes that Theory of Literature established Wellek's reputation as a literary scholar for the next three decades.
+In an academic biography of Wellek, Michael Holquist of Columbia University writes that Theory of Literature established Wellek's reputation as a literary scholar for the next three decades.
 The book proved to be Wellek's only "book-length scholarly manifesto", a format which Holquist credits to Warren's influence.
 Wellek's other works were essays on literary theory and criticism which, even though bound in a single volume, did not provide a single coherent manifesto.
 Wellek would continue to use the theories contained in Theory of Literature into the late 1980s.

 The book was used to teach literary theory at universities beginning not long after publication and remained dominant into the mid-1960s, at which time an increasingly heterogeneous academia questioned the universal value of literature; literary theorist Terry Eagleton finds that, after the 1960s, "it was no longer possible to take for granted what literature was, how to read it, or what social functions it might serve".
 Steven Mailloux describes Theory of Literature as crystallizing an American movement towards intrinsic literary criticism, as dominated by New Criticism, while van Rees credits the book with popularizing a text-oriented interpretation.
 Grabowicz writes that its importance for both American and general literary studies is "indisputable".
 Writing in 1987, Jeremy Hawthorn described the book as an "excellent introductory study", despite extrinsic studies having become more dominant in literary criticism, while Holquist found that the book could still "be usefully invoked" in literary debates of the early 21st century.
 In an obituary of Wellek, Robert Thomas Jr. credited Theory of Literature with "introduc[ing] European scholarship to the United States" and establishing a framework for comparative literature studies in the United States.

 The theoretical positions promulgated in Theory of Literature have generally been criticized by later writers.
 Van Rees, for example, considers Wellek and Warren's distinction between extrinsic and intrinsic aspects of literature to be too sharply drawn, leading to the two aspects becoming binary opposites.
 Holquist notes that this distinction proceeds from a different understanding of literature.
 He writes that Wellek's school of thought considered literature as a "unified subject" with definite boundaries which could be mastered, while more recent scholarship has rendered "[t]he very identity of literature as an object of study ... no longer clear."